Homepage > Journal > The best programming languages for product managers

 • Design programs (e.g., Figma)

-• Cloud Services
+• Cloud services

 • Security systems

-• Programs used to manage projects.
+• Programs used to manage projects

-Is this all that the market expects from a Product Manager?
+Is this all that the market expects from a product manager?
 Of course not.

-In his view, Product Management should primarily focus on achieving business objectives and maximizing the value of the digital product.
+In his view, product management should primarily focus on achieving business objectives and maximizing the value of the digital product.

-It also results in many benefits related to:
+This also results in many benefits related to:

 • Business